alexeyds/railsy-i18n/README.md

 Main goal of this project is to provide an easy way of using Ruby I18n conventions in node applications.

-It is intended to be a simple, flexible library for internationalization and localization which can easen the transfer of translations from Rails backend to any node environment or be used as a standalone solution.
+It is intended to be a simple, flexible library for internationalization and localization which can be used as a standalone solution or/and easen the transfer of translation files from Rails backend to any node environment.

 ## Installation
 ```